 Has your pet ever been sick and you have no clue why?
-In clinic diagnostics allows Dr. Miller to get the results of your pet’s blood work in less than ten minutes!
+In clinic diagnostics allows our doctor to get the results of your pet’s blood work in less than ten minutes!
 The ability to obtain liver and kidney profiles, coupled with a complete blood count enables our doctor to determine if there may be an underlying problem with your pet that may not be seen by a physical and visual examination.

 Miller Animal Hospital is pleased to offer your pet in clinic diagnostic blood work capabilities.
 Our hospital's latest analyzers allow us to determine if your pet has an issue with its organs or blood in less than ten minutes!
 Often your pets come in as you have noticed that they simply aren't feeling their usual playful selves.